👉 👉 EOFY Gym Membership Offer 👈👈

-Personal information that you provide to us may be placed on our internal database to enable us to advise you of the various products, services and events which we provide.
+Personal information that you provide to us may be placed on our internal database to enable us to advise you of the various products, services and events that we provide.

 4. Our website

-If you visit our website and read or download materials, we will receive the following types of information, which will not be used to identify you personally.
+If you visit our website and read or download materials we will receive information types detailed in subsections 4.1 to 4.4, which will not be used to identify you personally.

-To enable communication between your computer and the server hosting our website, it is necessary for your web browser to provide your computer's network address.
-This allows our web server to address its replies to the correct machine.
+To enable communication between your device and the server hosting our website, it is necessary for your web browser to provide your device's network address.
+This allows our web server to reply to the correct device.
 The browser type and operating systems which you use may also be recorded.
 We will not use this type of information to personally identify you.

 When you browse our website you generate a 'foot-print' or trail of the pages you have visited, the amount of data transferred and the time and duration of access.
 This information is recorded against the network address supplied by your web browser.
 We will not use this type of information to personally identify you.

-The information we collect about the use of our website is recorded in logs for use in the management of our website.
+The information we collect about the use of our website is recorded in logs; logs are retained and used to manage our website.
 We use statistics drawn from these logs to help us to improve our website and to make it more interesting and relevant to browsers.
 The statistics also help us to determine market preferences for the services we offer.
 We may use statistics about the use of our website to promote our goods and services or to research market preferences and trends.
 No statistical information collected about the use of our website will be linked to your name, address or other identifier.

 5. Disclosure of personal information

-We hold, use and disclose personal information for the primary purpose for which it was collected (see section 1 above).
+We hold, use and disclose personal information for the primary purpose for which it was collected as per section 1 of this policy.
 We may disclose personal information to the following kinds of third party organisations and individuals:

 We do not disclose personal information about anyone under the age of 18 unless we have the prior written consent of a parent, career or guardian, or we are legally permitted or required to do so.